Koromix/rygel/README.md

 After the release of version 1.0, the following features are planned:

-* 1.1: Asynchronous calls
+* 1.1: Asynchronous calls and fixed-size array types
-* 1.2: Fixed-size array types
-* 1.3: C to JS callbacks
+* 1.2: C to JS callbacks

 The following platforms __are officially supported and tested__ at the moment: